 Annual estimates of SSY and sSSY

-Annual estimates of SSY and sSSY are most commonly used to compare watersheds with other literature, however, a continuous annual time-series of SSY was not possible at the study site due to the discontinuous field sampling trips.
-Using continuous Q data for 2014 and the Qmax-SSYEV model, SSY was predicted for all storms in 2014.
-Sediment mitigation structures were installed at the quarry in October 2014, greatly reducing SSY from the LOWER_QUARRY subwatershed (unpublished data), so the Qmax-SSY relationship developed prior to the mitigation was used.
+Annual estimates of SSY and sSSY are used to compare watersheds with other literature.
+A continuous annual time-series of SSY was not possible at the study site due to the discontinuous field campaigns and failure of or damage to the turbidimeters during some months.
+A continuous record of water depth and Q was available for 2014, so the Qmax-SSYEV model (Eq 4) was used to predict SSY for all storms in 2014.
+Sediment mitigation structures were installed at the quarry in October 2014, greatly reducing SSY from the LOWER_QUARRY subwatershed (unpublished data), so the Qmax-SSY relationship developed prior to the mitigation was used to calculate the annual pre-mitigation sediment yield.
 For storms with no Qmax data at FG3, Qmax was predicted from a linear regression between Qmax at FG1 and Qmax at FG3 for the study period.

-Annual SSY and sSSY were also estimated by extrapolating SSY from measured storms by the ratio of expected annual storm precipitation (precipitation which fell only during storms that met the threshold criteria) to the precipitation measured during storms where SSY was measured:
+Annual SSY and sSSY were also estimated by multiplying SSY from measured storms by the ratio of annual storm precipitation (Psann) to the precipitation measured during storms where SSY was measured (Psmeas):